pgEdge/spock/README.md

 As a special saftey-valve feature.
 If the user ever needs to re-set a log_old_value column you can temporaily alter the column to "log_old_value" is false.

-Spock is Community Licensed (similar to https://www.confluent.io/confluent-community-license-faq/)
+Spock is licensed under the pgEdge Community Licensed (essentialy same as Kafka's https://www.confluent.io/confluent-community-license-faq/)